-When businesses of the past for your local brick and mortar stores, they focused solely on marketing door to door.
-But now as technology is advancing with the introduction of not only radio and television but also the internet, the business world is changing.
+When businesses of the past worked for your local brick-and-mortar stores, they focused solely on marketing door-to-door.
+But now, as technology is advancing with the introduction of not only radio and television but also the internet, the business world is changing.

 Business owners now have the ability to own their own business right from home over the internet.